Laser drilling: Pulse shape effect

-Roos (1980) showed that a 200 µs train consisting of 0.5 µs pulses produced superior results for drilling metals than a 200 µs flat shaped pulse.
+Roos (1980) showed that a 200 μs train consisting of 0.5 μs pulses produced superior results for drilling metals than a 200 μs flat shaped pulse.
 Anisimov, et al. (1984) discovered that process efficiency improved by accelerating the melt during the pulse.

 Grad and Mozina (1998) further demonstrated the effect of pulse shapes.
 A 12 ns spike was added at the beginning, middle, and the end of a 5 ms pulse.
 When the 12 ns spike was added to the beginning of the long laser pulse, where no melt had been produced, no significant effect on removal was observed.
 On the other hand, when the spike was added at the middle and the end of the long pulse, the improvement of the drilling efficiency was 80 and 90%, respectively.
 The effect of inter-pulse shaping has also been investigated.
 Low and Li (2001) showed that a pulse train of linearly increasing magnitude had a significant effect on expulsion processes.

 Forsman, et al. (2007) demonstrated that a double pulse stream produced increased drilling and cutting rates with significantly cleaner holes.

-Conclusion

-Manufacturers are applying results of process modeling and experimental methods to better understand and control the laser drilling process.
-The result is higher quality and more productive processes that in turn lead to better end products such as more fuel efficient and cleaner aircraft and power generating turbine engines.